martinfuchs/DepthKit/README.md

  * **Home Workshop** A [mount](http://www.instructables.com/id/RGBD-Toolkit-Aluminum-Mount-for-Kinect-DSLRvide/) made from angle aluminum with basic tools
  * **Home 3D Printing** Print a mount using [community created files](http://www.thingiverse.com/search?q=RGBDToolkit)

-Please add your own mounting solutions and designs – however simple – to [Instructables](http://www.instructables.com/tag/type-id/?sort=none&q=RGBDToolkit) or your 3D printable models to [Thingiverse](http://www.thingiverse.com/search?q=RGBDToolkit) and tag them with "RGBDToolkit."
+Please add your own mounting solutions and designs – however simple or rudimentary – to [Instructables](http://www.instructables.com/tag/type-id/?sort=none&q=RGBDToolkit) or your 3D printable models to [Thingiverse](http://www.thingiverse.com/search?q=RGBDToolkit) and tag them with "RGBDToolkit."
 For recommendations about designing your own mounts see the FAQ. <LINK FAQ>

 <MOUNTING IMAGES>